-By raising the bed on a custom-built wooden platform studio Paulo Moreira Architectures managed to give this tiny bedroom a good amount of storage without having to rely on big closets, wall units or even on wall-mounted open shelves.
-This leaves the room looking bright, open and airy.
+By raising the bed on a custom-built wooden platform studio Paulo Moreira Architectures managed to give this tiny bedroom a good amount of storage without having to rely on big closets, wall units, or even on wall-mounted open shelves.
+This leaves the room looking bright, open, and airy.

 Another cool way to add storage to a small bedroom is featured in this space designed by INT2architecture.
-The design includes a built-in bed with open shelves, drawers and storage compartments framing it in a rather cool way.
-That leaves space for a separate homework station with a writing desk, a blackboard and even a screen projector.
+The design includes a built-in bed with open shelves, drawers, and storage compartments framing it in a rather cool way.
+That leaves space for a separate homework station with a writing desk, a blackboard, and even a screen projector.

 As you can imagine, a mobile home doesn’t have a big floor plan.
-In fact, there’s barely room inside for the basic necessities.
+In fact, there’s barely any room inside for the basic necessities.
 Still, that doesn’t mean a cozy sleeping area is out of the question.
 A perfect example is this tiny house on wheels from The Netherlands which features a loft bed with a skylight and a good amount of shelf storage.
 Considering the size and limitations, that’s actually pretty cool.

 The Draper designed by LandArk is another cool example.
 This mid-century modern house on wheels has a flat roof which makes its loft bedroom look more open and airy.
 Windows let in natural light and views of the surroundings plus the space is big enough for a king-size bed which definitely increases comfort.

 A lot of cool small bedroom ideas can be borrowed from mobile homes like the one designed by New Frontier Tiny Homes.
-This tiny house managed to fit a lot of features inside in spite on its very limited footprint.
-For example, it has a loft bedroom placed on top of the bathroom which accommodates a king-size bed, a set of open shelves and two sconces.
+This tiny house managed to fit a lot of features inside in spite of its very limited footprint.
+For example, it has a loft bedroom placed on top of the bathroom which accommodates a king-size bed, a set of open shelves, and two sconces.
 It’s small but it’s very cozy and comfortable.

 Also inspired by small homes on wheels, this tiny house was built on a bed a 24-foot long, 8-foot wide flatbed trailer.
-It’s a unique, custom structure built entirely from scratch using sustainable materials and inside it has a small kitchen, a dining area, a workspace, a small bedroom raised on top of a storage unit and a bathroom.
+It’s a unique, custom structure built entirely from scratch using sustainable materials and inside it has a small kitchen, a dining area, a workspace, a small bedroom raised on top of a storage unit, and a bathroom.
 Everything within this custom trailer house fits in 196 square feet (18 square meters) of space.

-How can you fit a living room, a dining area, a kitchen and a sleeping area with not one but 3 beds in a tiny apartment that only measures 39 square meters across?
+How can you fit a living room, a dining area, a kitchen, and a sleeping area with not one but 3 beds in a tiny apartment that only measures 39 square meters across?
 Well, creativity and flexibility have a lot to do with the answer to this question.
-Architecture students Catalin Sandu and Adrian Iancu reveal the solution: a single space that can do it all, with a sectional sofa, a pull-out dining table, a Murphy bed and a movable wall partitions that created two fold down beds.
+Architecture students Catalin Sandu and Adrian Iancu reveal the solution: a single space that can do it all, with a sectional sofa, a pull-out dining table, a Murphy bed, and a movable wall partitions that created two fold-down beds.

 Another solution one might use to make a small bedroom fit into a space without actually looking tiny is to separate the sleeping area from the rest of the floor plan using a partial wall or a divider as opposed to closing off the room with fixed walls.
-This was the strategy used in this 31 square meter sunny apartment.
+This was the strategy used in this 31 square meters sunny apartment.

 13 square meters, that’s how much this entire apartment in Poland measures.
 That’s barely enough for a small bedroom so how can this actually be more than that?
-Interior designer Szymon Hanczar got creative and managed to fit in this tiny place a loft bed, a tiny kitchen, a workspace, a bathroom, a closet and even a few cool extra features such as a hammock or a wall-mounted bike rack.
+Interior designer Szymon Hanczar got creative and managed to fit in this tiny place a loft bed, a tiny kitchen, a workspace, a bathroom, a closet, and even a few cool extra features such as a hammock or a wall-mounted bike rack.

 We also find this apartment from Taiwan to be full of inspiring small bedroom ideas.
 The apartment was customized by A Lentil Design and has large windows which are most prominent in the bedroom.
-In here, the bed is raised on a platform which serves as a substitute for the usual storage closet.
+In here, the bed is raised on a platform that serves as a substitute for the usual storage closet.

 As you can see, raising the bed on a platform so you can fit more storage underneath is a pretty common idea when it comes to small bedrooms.
 There are actually all sorts of different ways in which you can achieve that.
 A particularly cool idea comes from studio elii which designed this apartment in Madrid.
-There are steps leading up to the sleeping area and inside each of them there’s actually a pull-out drawer.
+There are steps leading up to the sleeping area and inside each of them, there’s actually a pull-out drawer.
 More than that, if you pull out the stairs and move them to the side you can reveal even more storage underneath the bed platform.

-There’s barely enough room for the bed in here so forget about nightstands, dressers and other things.
+There’s barely enough room for the bed in here so forget about nightstands, dressers, and other things.
 Still, it’s not all terrible.
 You can turn the windowsill into a sort of bedside table alternative and a few wall-mounted open shelves might help with storage without cluttering the room too much.

 Whenever a room is long and narrow that poses problems because there are limitations when furnishing and decorating the space.
 In a small bedroom like this one for example you’d have to place the bed on one side of the room and everything else on the other.
 This is a design done by Christine Lakas.